Gabrielle Rose (swimmer): Stanford University

 Rose attended Stanford University on an athletic scholarship, where she swam for the Stanford Cardinal swimming and diving team under Hall of Fame Women's Head Coach Skip Kenney.
-As a Stanford Senior she and Catherine Fox served as swim team co-captains, and Rose had a 200 meter Individual Medley world ranking of 12th with a time of 2:16.06.
+As a Stanford Senior she and Catherine Fox served as swim team co-captains, and Rose had a 200-meter Individual Medley world ranking of 12th with a time of 2:16.06.
 In all time Stanford Women's records, her 200-yard IM time of 1:58.86 was Stanford's sixth fastest as of 2009.
-In the 100 freestyle and fly, she had an all-time Stanford seventh place ranking of 49.49 in the free and 53.78 in the 100 fly.
+In the 100 freestyle and fly, she had an all-time Stanford seventh-place ranking of 49.49 in the free and 53.78 in the 100 fly.
 Recognized for her achievements, she received All-American honors 22 times during her collegiate career.
 She graduated from Stanford in March 2000 with a Bachelor of Arts degree in American Studies, and earned a Master of Business Administration degree in 2009.

 While swimming for the Brazilian national team in 1991 in preparation for the 1996 Olympics, she was a member of the EC Pinheiros, São Paulo, Brazil sports club.
-Rick Bishop, who would later coach swimming at LSU in 2021, was Babrielle's head coach in 1996 when she swam at the Atlanta Olympics for the Brazilian National team.
+Rick Bishop, who would later coach swimming at LSU in 2021, was Gabrielle's head coach in 1996 when she swam at the Atlanta Olympics for the Brazilian National team.